fadhilkurnia/xdn/src/edu/umass/cs/clientcentric/README.md

 Event-action protocol:
 ```
 When receiving a WriteOnlyRequest W from client:
+   increase our component in the current timestamp
    directly execute W locally
    send WriteAfterPacket to all replicas
-   send the current timestamp
+   send the current timestamp as write-timestamp
-   (optional) send the updated timestamp

 When receiving a ReadOnlyRequest R from client:
     if R.timestamp <= myTimestamp:
         R.timestamp <- myTimestamp
         execute R
+        response.read-timestamp <- the current timestamp
         send response to client
     else
         sync with our peers
         execute R
+        response.read-timestamp <- the current timestamp
         send response to client

 When receiving a SyncRequestPacket X: